 You can’t cram for the GRE test.
-By and large, the exam is a test of patterns, not facts, so if you want to raise your GRE score, you will need sufficient time to practice.
-We suggest you devote between 4 and 12 weeks to GRE preparation.
+By and large, the exam is a test of patterns, not facts, so if you want to raise your GRE score, you will need sufficient time to study for the GRE.
+We suggest you devote between 4 and 12 weeks to preparation.

 1. Find your baseline